What is Bill Gates' net worth?

 Sign up

-Here we look at how Bill Gates managed to build his fortune and the factors that contribute to his net wealth today.
+We look at how Bill Gates managed to build his fortune and the factors that contribute to his net wealth today.

-The story of Bill Gates and Microsoft
+How Bill Gates founded Microsoft

+Bill Gates is widely regarded as one of the most successful entrepreneurs in modern history.
 Gates was born in Seattle, Washington, in 1955.
-As a youngster he showed an interest in technology and computers, even though the industry was still in its early stages.
+As a youngster, he showed an interest in technology and computers, even though the industry was still in its early stages.

 By the age of 13, he’d taught himself how to program his first computer and went on to attend Harvard University.
 Despite making it into the prestigious university, Gates dropped out after two years to pursue his passion – computers and technology.